aaraar/meesterproef-1920/README.md

 > ~ [W3C](https://www.w3.org/2003/08/owlfaq)

 So a standard for a language that describes ontology for which the name has been chosen on the basis of how much cooler it IS than the original acronym... yeah this is already getting meta.
-Actually, OWL is quite a simple concept.
+This confused me right out of the gate, however, OWL is actually quite a simple concept when you understand LinkedData and RDF.

-OWL is a way of describing the relations between data.
+OWL is a way of describing the relations between the data.
 A perfect example by Antero Duarte of Wallscope in his [Medium article about linkedData](https://medium.com/wallscope/linked-data-a-conceptual-exploration-9860a1f44d68):
 > OWL allows us to express that when two people share a parent, they are siblings.
+> `dbr:Alex dbo:hasChild dbo:Jackie`
+> `dbr:Alex dbo:hasChild dbo:Annete`
-So even if our data doesn’t explicitly say that, inference lets us know that the following triples exist implicitly:
+> So even if our data doesn’t explicitly say that, inference lets us know that the following triples exist implicitly:
 > `dbo:Annete dbo:hasSibling dbo:Jackie`
 > `dbo:Jackie dbo:hasSibling dbo:Annete`

 ### What does Strvct do in all of this
-Strvct is an application that uses RDF and OWL to represent the data of a client as structured vocabulary, so they can add NLP features to their products such as semantic search functionality.
+Strvct is an application that uses structured data standards to represent the data of a client as structured vocabulary.
 The application allows clients to fill in their own data and link their data in a clear and easy to understand visualization.
 However, at this point the largest part of Strvct consists of a backend in which wallscope creates the links themselves after a client has sent their data in their own format.